mParticle/docs/src/pages/developers/rules/index.md

 ## General format

-Rules take the form of an AWS Lambda function, running in Node 6.10.
+Rules take the form of an AWS Lambda function, running in Node.js 10.
 The function takes an incoming `batch` argument to be manipulated and a `context` argument containing immutable metadata.
 The `context` argument is required, but for an mParticle rule is effectively `null`.

 The `callback` takes a message and a data output.
 For mParticle Rules, the message will always be `null`.
 The output should either be an object in the same format as the original `batch` argument, or `null`.